May Offers A Vote On Delaying Brexit, Expanding Options As EU Deadline Looms

 - To hold a "meaningful vote" on embracing an EU exit deal by March 12;

-- If the March 12 vote fails, to hold another vote on March 13 "asking this House if it supports leaving the EU without a withdrawal agreement."
+- If the March 12 vote fails, to hold another vote on March 13 "asking this House if it supports leaving the EU without a withdrawal agreement;"

-- If those votes fail, to vote on March 14 on whether to "seek a short, limited extension to Article 50" — the exit clause in the EU constitution that was triggered after the Brexit vote.
+- If those votes fail, to vote on March 14 on whether to "seek a short, limited extension to Article 50" — the exit clause in the EU Constitution that was triggered after the Brexit vote.

 All three of those votes would promise enormous political drama.
 But as May made clear, the March 13 vote would also put lawmakers on the record on a crucial Brexit question.